anyscale/madewithml.github.io/docs/courses/applied-ml/iteration.md

 Deploying solutions is actually quite easy (from an engineering POV) but maintaining and iterating upon it is quite the challenge.

-- collect signals from UX
+- collect signals from UI/UX to best approximate how your deployed model is performing
+- determine window / rolling performances on overall and key slices of data
 - monitor (performance, concept drift, etc.) to know when to update
 - constantly reassess your objective
 - iteration bottlenecks (ex. data quality checks)